A Little Bit of Heaven (2011 film): Plot

 Marley Corbett is a quick-witted, carefree ad executive living in New Orleans, who embraces her easy going attitude, shuns any major responsibilities, and gains support and strength from a close circle of friends.
 She also enjoys casual dating, refusing to fall in love.

 Marley's close friend Sarah notices that she looks drained.
 After an appointment, Marley is told by Dr. Julian Goldstein that she has terminal cancer.
 He is deeply impressed by the way she accepts the news with humour and dignity.
 While under anesthetic, God appears to Marley in heaven and gives her three wishes.
 She chooses to fly, to win a million dollars (not tax free), and a third that is later revealed.

 Marley must now break the news to her friends and parents (who are divorced and haven't spoken in years).
 Her mother is persistent and overbearing, and instantly begins to smother Marley by visiting too often and making her meals to keep her strength up.
 Marley's father is the opposite; distant and reserved, and doesn't seem bothered with reconnecting with her in the time she has left.

 While driving through town one morning, Marley and Sarah take part in a radio call game where the 97th caller wins a prize.
-They get through and Marley is told she's won flying lessons - her first wish granted.
+They get through and Marley is told she's won flying lessons—her first wish granted.
 It is revealed that her other friend Renee is pregnant with her second child.
 This makes Marley question her life of never settling down.

 As the weeks go by, Marley's health deteriorates and she visits her doctor Julian more and more.
 One night, they see each other at a band night at their local bar and spend the rest of the night on a date.
 They start to develop feelings for one another.

-Marley tells her boss about the cancer and he asks her about her life insurance plans, as their company has a policy that anybody who has a life-threatening illness can cash out, gaining a million dollars ($500,000 dollars after tax) instantly - her second wish.
+Upon Marley sharing news of her cancer diagnosis with her boss, he inquires about her life insurance plans.
+The company has a policy allowing individuals with life-threatening illnesses to cash out and receive an instant payment of one million dollars (or $500,000 after tax)—constituting her second wish.